bkennedy04/google-analytics-case-study/README.md

 GROUP BY 1
 ORDER BY 2 DESC;
 ```
 Using crossjoin on UNNEST(hits) and UNNEST(hits.product) in order to get one row per product hit, filtering the result set to be of type and actions of interest.
-Returning the categories in order of having the greatest number of unique users
+Returning the categories in order of having the greatest number of unique users.

 ![plot](./img/question-2.png)